 Some argue that “right-to-work” policies support small businesses and allow workers to advocate for themselves on an individual basis.
 However, others say that these policies are designed to crush union power in certain states to the benefit of big businesses.

-In 2017, Actors’ Equity Association launched its Equity 2020 campaign—with sizeable membership approval—designed to increase regional activism outside of its major three cities of New York City, L.A., and Chicago.
+In 2017, Actors’ Equity Association launched its Equity 2020 campaign—with sizable membership approval—designed to increase regional activism outside of its major three cities of New York City, L.A., and Chicago.
 Since, the union has rebooted its online resources and has hired high-profile legal counsel to pump up the union’s national sway.

 “It’s a perilous time for unions,” Equity president Kate Shindle told Backstage.
 “There’s ‘right-to-work’ legislation being proposed all over the country which would essentially starve unions of funds, and it is a large-scale way of weakening unions and, by doing that, weakening workers and transferring more power to management and corporations.”